cantaloupe-project/cantaloupe/README.md

 * ImageMagickProcessor

-In terms of format support, a distinction is made between the concepts of source format and output format, and furthermore, the available output formats may differ depending on the source format.
+In terms of format support, a distinction is made between the concepts of source format and output format, and furthermore, available output formats may differ depending on the source format.

 Supported source formats depend on the processor, and maybe installed libraries/delegates, etc., as well.
 Lists of these are displayed on the